siqiang-ng/tp/docs/UserGuide.md

 Step 1: Key in the `tagsort` command.
 ![TagSortCommand Step 1](images/TagSortCommandGuide1.png)

-Step 2: Hit enter and the list with all the tag names sorted will be displayed immediately as shown.
+Step 2: Hit enter and the list with all the tag names will be sorted immediately as shown.
 ![TagSortCommand Step 2](images/TagSortCommandGuide2.png)

 #### Deleting a tag: `tagdelete`